 Auto Lease payments must be considered as recurring monthly debt obligations regardless of the number of months remaining on the lease.
 This is because the expiration of a lease agreement for rental of an automobile typically leads to either a new lease agreement, the buyout of the existing lease, or the purchase of a new vehicle.”

 What should you do then if you have a high auto lease payment and you are like so many debt averse Americans (that just sounds strange to be coming off my keyboard) and are de-leveraging (paying off debt and not incurring new debt) and dare I suggest, PAYING CASH for your next car (Dave Ramsey will be so proud of us both)?
+It might be a smart idea for some to consider talking to companies similar to swapalease to understand their options when trying to exit a lease all together to improve their debt to income ratio in aid of getting a mortgage.

 In this case a signed statement of your intent, evidence that you have the means to pay cash for your next car and perhaps even an estimation of the year make and model that you plan to replace your leased car with should be sufficient to prove intent and in most cases will be enough to appease even the most battle hardened underwriter!